Where I'm from

 Why I coach

 Other kids dreamed of being a doctor, scientist, lawyer.
 My fantasy was to be a Jesuit Priest.
 Lots of barriers of course -- not being a man or even Catholic being the two biggest ones.
-But what drew me was the stance of radical love, the idea of a life committed to seeing and loving people in their full humanity.
+But what drew me was the idea of a life committed to seeing and loving people in their full humanity.
 Three decades and some odd years later, this is still what moves me.

 Some people think coaching is about performance (as in peak performance).
 Yes, it's a byproduct.
 But at its core, coaching is about living your life with meaning and courage, and claiming the full beauty and power of what you have to bring to the world.
 Seeing the unique magnificence of each client emerge and brilliantly shine -- these are the moments when I feel truly alive.